Things to do in London in 5 days

 Although Camden has some good food options, if you prefer a more relaxed atmosphere you can head to Regent's Park, a well-known park in the city.
 If you've bought some food, it's the perfect place for a little picnic.

 Another option is to do the same at Primrose Hill, where you'll also get great views of the city.
-Finally, if the weather is bad (which is never out of the question in London), you can always go for a drink in a pub, such as The Volunteer.
+Finally, if the weather is bad (which you can never rule out in London), you can always go for a drink in a pub, such as The Volunteer.

 Follow the Sherlock Holmes trail along Baker Street

-If you like the Sherlock Holmes stories, like millions of people all over the world, you have the opportunity to visit the house where Arthur Conan Doyle located the residence of the most famous detective in history.
+If you like the Sherlock Holmes stories, like millions of people around the world, you have the opportunity to visit the house in which Arthur Conan Doyle located the residence of the most famous detective in history.

 This is located, as you no doubt know, at 221B Baker Street and today it has been converted into a museum dedicated to the character.
-On the same street, there is also a statue depicting him.
+There is also a statue of him on the same street.

 Stroll through Hyde Park